nextnanopy/nextnanopy/README.md

 ## History of changes

+### Version 0.1.119 (Jul 21st, 2023)
+* new feature: saving DataFile: DataFile.save
+* new feature: DataFolder.find_multiple - search files by multiple keywords
+* new property DataFolder.name - return the basename of the folder

 ### Version 0.1.18 (Jul 04th, 2023)
 * new product available: nextnano.NEGF++
 * setting the text for InputFile is available again (but switching product when setting text os forbidden)